Raphael Thattil: Bishop of Shamshabad

 On 10 October 2017, Francis announced the erection of the Eparchy of Shamshabad based in Shamshabad, Telangana but would serve 23 states, two union territories and two islands that were not included in any other Syro Malabar Eparchies.
 In a letter to all the bishops of India, Francis announced the "All India Jurisdiction" of the Syro-Malabar Church.
 The Eparchy was created with 130,000 Syro-Malabar Catholics with a Catherdal in the name of St. Alphonsa in Kukatpally.
 The Eparchy is the largest in all of India and during his tenure as bishop, he established 50 Parishes and 85 Missions throughout the territories.
-On 25 August 2022, he received two Auxiliary Bishops to assist him in Thomas Padiyath and Joseph Kollamparambil making history in church as being the only diocese other than the Syro-Malabar Catholic Major Archeparchy of Ernakulam–Angamaly to receive two auxiliary bishops.
+On 25 August 2022, he received two Auxiliary Bishops to assist him in Thomas Padiyath and Joseph Kollamparambil.

 Major Archbishop

 On 9 January 2024, the Synod of Bishops convened and elected Raphael Thattil as the fourth Major Archbishop of the Syro-Malabar Church replacing George Alencherry.
-Francis addressed a letter to the newly elected Major Archbishop with his consent.
+Pope Francis addressed a letter to the newly elected Major Archbishop with his consent.
 On 10 January 2024, it was announced simultaneously at the Vatican and at a Press Conference at Mount St. Thomas, Kakkanad.
 He was installed in a simple ceremony at Mount St. Thomas, Kakkanad on 11 January 2024.